This was initially intended to be my blog page, but I never did anything with it so I've decided to repurpose it as my Andrew's top eleven lists page.

 11. Computers

-• Honourable mentions: Antique iron collections (and especially mine);
+• Honourable mentions: Plastic flowers; Restaurants and cafes that have plastic flowers; Antique iron collections (and especially mine);

 Return to top